 2) Scope

-This SOP applies to laboratory personnel responsible for the formulation of nanoparticles using the nanonprecipitation method.
+This SOP applies to all laboratory personnel involved in the synthesis and preparation of metal nanoparticles.

 3) Responsibilities

-• Operators: Responsible for following the nanonprecipitation protocol and ensuring accurate nanoparticle formation.
+• Operators: Responsible for following the SOP to prepare metal nanoparticles accurately and safely.

 4) Procedure